glecce3/plasma_physics_computational_lab_1/README.md

-Python codes for the BP and PIC problems.
+Python codes for the BP problem.